-Sent: Saturday, December 06, 2008 7:57 PM To: Gillette, Melody x6056
+Sent: Saturday, December 06, 2008 7:57 PM

 Subject: DEIR report for Encina Hills subdivision

 We residents of Rimrock Subdivision are being charged by Cal Am Water for the water needs of proposed subdivisions i.e. Encina Hills.
 This seems very unfair to us.
 If Cal Am is expanding, they should pay for the expansion as well as the developers of the new subdivisions.
 Why is it our responsibility?